Why Hema Malini, stepson Sunny Deol won't sit together in Parliament?

 New Delhi, May 28: The newly constituted 17th Lok Sabha, which was elected during the recently concluded general elections, will have 300 first-time MPs compared to 314 in 2014, and 78 number of woman members who will shape the country's laws and policies over the next five years.

 Apart from Sunny Deol, some of the famous faces among Parliament debutants include singer Hansraj Hans, cricketer Gautam Gambhir, Sadhvi Pragya Singh Thakur and actor Ravi Kishan.
-However, bllywood diva and Parliament veteran Hema Malini will not be there to support her stepson Sunny Deol, at least not during the sessions.
+However, bollywood diva and Parliament veteran Hema Malini will not be there to support her stepson Sunny Deol, at least not during the sessions.
 But regardless of their popularity or seniority in their past trade, they will all be seated far behind the seasoned parliamentarians, as per the official seating system.

 Composition of the 17th Lok Sabha: Key fact that you ought to know